 Client: Plan International

 ISF partnered with Plan International Australia to implement a research project during 2016 which examined the impact of the Gender and WASH Monitoring Tool (GWMT) on the achievement of strategic gender outcomes in Central Vietnam.
 The research found that there has been considerable positive strategic gender change in the sites were Plan undertakes WASH programming.
 However, the research did not find a direct link between the achievement of strategic gender outcomes and the use of the GWMT.
 Research revealed that on its own the GWMT used on an annual basis cannot be expected to engender strategic gender outcomes.
 Poster presentation- winner of WASH Future 2016 Conference poster-award.
-(6.9MB PDF)
+(6.9MB PDF).
+The final research report "From practical to strategic changes: Strengthening gender in WASH" is available from CS WASH web site.

 Client: Palladium/CS WASH Fund